loadsmart/culture/README.md

 If you are a new engineer at the company, welcome!
 We are happy to have you here with us!

-If you are not, but you still want to know a bit more about what and how we do things here, feel free to explore the contents of this repository.
+If you are not, but still want to know more about how we do things here, feel free to explore the contents of this repository.

 For a more concise and visual version of this repository, you can also check [this presentation](https://docs.google.com/presentation/d/12S0OM95M1eLpmkLJmXf05TyTpNvfCU_qiYTNs4rjan8/).